-“I don't think that anybody has produced a better alternative to the JCPOA as a way of preventing the Iranians from going ahead with the acquisition of a military nuclear capability,” British Foreign Secretary Boris Johnson said after the meeting, referring to the nuclear deal by the abbreviation of its formal title — the Joint Comprehensive Plan of Action.
+“I don't think that anybody has produced a better alternative to the JCPOA as a way of preventing the Iranians from going ahead with the acquisition of a military nuclear capability,” British Foreign Secretary Boris Johnson said after a meeting earlier this year with the Iranian foreign minister, referring to the nuclear deal by the abbreviation of its formal title — the Joint Comprehensive Plan of Action.
 “It is incumbent on those who oppose the JCPOA to come up with that better solution, because we have not seen it so far.”

 Why does Trump want to ditch the Iran deal?

-The other parties involved in the deal and the U.N. watchdog tasked with monitoring compliance say things are working.
-“We will not follow the United States in reneging on our international obligations with this deal,” a European Union official told The Post on Thursday.
+All of the other signatories have indicated their strong and continued support of the Iran deal.
+The U.N. watchdog monitoring compliance says that it is working.
+“We will not follow the United States in reneging on our international obligations with this deal,” a European Union official told The Post recently.
 Russian Foreign Minister Sergei Lavrov told reporters, “It is very important to preserve it in its current form, and, of course, the participation of the United States will be a very significant factor in this regard.”

-It's not totally clear how the international community will respond to Trump.
-But one thing is all but certain: If the administration backs out of the deal, it would isolate the United States from its allies and weaken its stature abroad.
+Trump's decision to back out of the deal will probably isolate the United States from its allies and weaken its stature abroad.
 As my colleagues reported: